David Zaslav reinvented Discovery. Now he’s building a new streaming giant.

 Discovery did not respond to a request from The Post for an interview about Zaslav’s leadership and his plans for the company.

-Documents filed with the Securities and Exchange Commission Tuesday show Zaslav signed a contract extension through 2027.
+Documents filed with the Securities and Exchange Commission on Tuesday show Zaslav signed a contract extension through 2027.
 They did not include details about his compensation, but Zaslav has regularly been among the highest-paid CEOs in America: he earned $37.7 million last year amid the pandemic crunch; in 2018, he gained around $130 million, with $100 million coming from stock grants when he signed a new contract.

 Discovery’s stock has swung wildly in recent months, in part due to the collapse of Bill Hwang’s Archegos capital.
 It hit a high of $77 a share in March, soaring alongside ViacomCBS and then shedding half its value after Archegos failed to meet a margin call and investors unwound positions.
 Discovery’s shares declined 1.6 percent on Tuesday, adding to a 5 percent decline Monday as investors reacted to the WarnerMedia deal.